Langerhans Cell Histiocytosis Treatment (PDQ®)

-Activating BRAF mutations are also found in selected nonmalignant conditions (e.g., benign nevi) and low-grade malignancies (e.g., pilocytic astrocytoma).
-All of these conditions have a generally indolent course with spontaneous resolution sometimes occurring.
+- LCH joins a group of other pediatric entities with activating BRAF mutations, including select nonmalignant conditions (e.g., benign nevi) and low-grade malignancies (e.g., pilocytic astrocytoma).
+All of these conditions have a generally indolent course, with spontaneous resolution occurring in some cases.
 This distinctive clinical course may be a manifestation of oncogene-induced senescence.

 Cytokine Analysis by Immunohistochemical Staining and Gene Expression Array Studies